 Circling back to cardiovascular training at low intensities and stress we also need to understand that lower intensity aerobic work has a stimulating effect on the nervous system.
 It removes stress.
 If we picture our typical client – over 40, overweight, stressed, and needing to change surely we should be picking a training method that will help him fix all that as fast as possible?
 And lower intensity, high volume and frequency, continuous output aerobic training is it.
 It will teach the body to more effectively utilise stored fat as a fuel, burn more energy than any other form of training (especially if really overweight as the body is forced to carry a greater load), and lower stress in the body.
 While strength training is an important part of the overall fitness equation, if I have to pick one gift in the gym for my client I will pick longevity and health always over anything else.

 If you’ve skipped to the end hoping for me to sum things up succinctly, here it is:

 - Leading causes of death are more likely influenced by being overweight and having a weak set of heart and lungs so training should reflect that.

 - Adding high stress workouts to a system already under pressure won’t make things better in the long term.

 - Higher intensity isn’t actually the most beneficial form of training – for strength, fat loss, or cardiovascular improvements – and will likely slow down progress at best, or cause eventual injury or a health issue at worst.

-- A focus on intensity and performance neglects what should be a health first focus and assumes that the vast majority of clients will be healthy.
+- A focus on intensity and performance neglects what should be a health first focus.